-Last Friday at the NBER Summer Institute, Martin Stuermer presented a thought provoking paper (written jointly with Gregor Schwerhoff.)
+Last Friday at the NBER Summer Institute, Martin Stuermer presented a thought provoking paper (written jointly with Gregor Schwerhoff.
+Note: This link now points to an updated version of the paper that the authors circulated in Oct.
+2018.)
 It takes an important and puzzling fact seriously, then uses some credible theory to work out the implications of the fact.
 In the discussion afterwards, a challenge to the paper’s apparent optimism yielded an insight that might have practical implications for ongoing policy debates.
 It was a wonderful illustration of how science works.

 The practical insight is that there are two very different types of optimism.
 Complacent optimism is the feeling of a child waiting for presents.
 Conditional optimism is the feeling of a child who is thinking about building a treehouse.
 “If I get some wood and nails and persuade some other kids to help do the work, we can end up with something really cool.”

 What the theory of endogenous technological progress supports is conditional optimism, not complacent optimism.
 Instead of suggesting that we can relax because policy choices don’t matter, it suggests to the contrary that policy choices are even more important than traditional theory suggests.

 Two Centuries of Progress

 The fact that sets things in motion for Stuermer and Schwerhoff is captured by this plot of resource prices over the last two centuries.
 Over this period, the quantities of resources extracted each year increased by 2 or 3 orders of magnitude, but prices show no long-run tendency to increase: